This post may contain affiliate links. For more information, read my disclosure policy.

 How to make 7 Layered Salad

-2. Cook the bacon until it’s crispy.
-Drain it on a plate lined with paper towels and then crumble it into small pieces.
+2. Cook the bacon until it’s crispy then drain it and crumble or chop it to small pieces.

 overhead shot of meat and cheese on top of the salad in a clear bowl

-• Other veggies: Any kind of fresh bell peppers or red onions would be delicious.
-I’ve seen layered pea salad recipes with broccoli, cauliflower, and English cucumber, too!
+• Other veggies: Any kind of fresh red bell peppers or red onions would be delicious.
+I’ve seen layered pea salad recipes with broccoli, shredded carrots, cherry tomatoes, cauliflower, and English cucumber, too!

 • Cheese: Swap the sharp cheddar cheese with your favorite shredded cheese like Monterey jack, pepper jack, American cheese, blue cheese, Parmesan cheese, or Swiss cheese.